Mohammed Sangare: Early and personal life

 Sangare was born in Monrovia, Liberia, and moved to England at the age of 14.
 His younger brother, Faisu, was part of the Wolverhampton Wanderers under-23 setup.

 Club career

 Sangare has played club football in England for Accrington Stanley and Newcastle United.
 He was promoted to Newcastle's first-team in July 2019.

 He returned to Accrington Stanley on loan in August 2020.

 In May 2022, it was announced that Sangare would be released at the end of his contract.
 Later that month it was announced that he would return to Accrington Stanley when his Newcastle contract expires on 1 July.

+In June 2023, it was announced Sangare would join Livingston.
+He left the club in July 2024.

+Following his departure from Livingston, Sangare signed for Swiss club Bellinzona on a one-year contract.

+On 20 August 2025, Sangare returned to England, joining National League club Morecambe as the club's first signing following their takeover.

 International career

 Sangare received his first call-up to the Liberia national team in August 2018, for upcoming 2019 Africa Cup of Nations qualification matches.
 He had to withdraw from the squad twice as he was awaiting his UK residence permit to be re-issued, meaning he was unable to travel.
 He was recalled by the Liberian senior national team in March 2019.

 He made his debut for the Liberia national football team on 24 March 2019 in an Africa Cup of Nations qualifier against DR Congo, coming on as a 73rd-minute substitute for Allen Njie.